 What else can I do to help this injury heal?

 An aerobic exercise program will help improve the blood flow to the tendon or bursa.
-This helps reduce soreness.
+The blood flow will help reduce soreness.
 Smokers should quit smoking so more oxygen reaches the injured tendon.
 This will help the injury heal faster.

 Copyright © American Academy of Family Physicians